Departments

 Chemistry

-In chemistry lessons, pupils research the fascinating properties, structures and reactions of substances.
+In chemistry lessons, students research the fascinating properties, structures and reactions of substances.
 By immersing themselves in the atomic world, they gain deeper insights into the visible world around them.
 They discover the central role of chemistry in both animate and inanimate nature, in everyday life and in personal and social issues.

 Economics and Law